 South Africa has decriminalized cannabis, but is it ready for larger scale commercialization?

 South Africa is known for its cannabis-friendly policies.
 They have, in fact, legalized cannabis by decriminalizing private personal use and cultivation.
 But does this legal shift pave the way for commercial cannabis in South Africa?
 Maybe not for the recreational market.
 However, South Africa’s medical marijuana program already relies heavily on imported cannabis from Canada.
+Continue reading for a comprehensive guide to help you become a licensed cannabis producer in South Africa.
 Currently, firms such as Aphria, Aurora, and Canopy Growth are operating in South Africa.

 Cannabis Legalization in South Africa